Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Main Results

 where $\widetilde{m_0}$ and $\widetilde{m_1}$ are estimators of $\m_0$ and $\m_1$ that are consistent under weak stability.
 However, unlike strongly stable designs, it is difficult to consistently estimate $\moment_0$ and $\moment_1$ without further restrictions.
 This illustrates the tradeoff between strong and weak design stability: although weak stability enlarges the class of admissible designs, it requires additional assumptions for consistent estimation of $\moment_0$ and $\moment_1$, and hence for conservative variance estimation.
 In particular, under the mild assumption (though not necessarily minimal) that, for some constant $\widetilde{p} \in (0,1)$,

 a consistent estimator of $\moment_0$ is

 with the analogous estimator for $\moment_1$ given by

+Some intuition and an example illustrating when weak stability holds but \eqref{eqn:extra_assumption} does not, is provided in Section~\ref{sec:weak_stab_alone_doesnt_imply_eqn18} of the supplementary material.
 As in the strongly stable case, the variance estimator in~\eqref{eqn:varipw_est_weak}, which incorporates the estimators~$\widetilde{m}_{0}^2$ and~$\widetilde{m}_{1}^2$ defined in~\eqref{eqn:weak_m0_ipw} and~\eqref{eqn:weak_m1_ipw}, respectively, is consistent when the potential outcomes are additive on the log-scale; that is, when they satisfy~\eqref{eqn:log-additive-model}.
-Thus, we obtain the following theorem.
+Thus, we have the following theorem.